Courses

 Thorough study in the historical and clinical aspects of fundamental audiological procedures such as pure-tone air- and bone-conduction testing, speech audiometry, and masking.

-CSD 6614 School Age Language Development and Disorders: 3 semester hours.
+CSD 6614 School-age and Adolescent Language Disorders: 3 semester hours.

 CSD 6616 Augmentative and Alternative Communication: 3 semester hours.